Home Entrepreneurship The Dark Side of Entrepreneurship

 You will hire multi-taskers and, in turn, will fill in yourself for anyone who is overworked.

-12 to 16 hours is the average time that you will be expected to spend in the office.
-Again, coming from the corporate world – it was a shock for me.
+The average time that you will be expected to spend in the office is 12 to 16 hours.
+Again, coming from the corporate world, this was a shock for me.

 • Family Time Is A Myth In Entrepreneurship: